rebelsky/csc207/home/index.md

 *Printing Pages*:
 Most of the pages in the course web are designed for viewing onscreen.
-If you'd like to print them, you may want to use PDF versions, which are designed for paper.
-To find the PDF version, simply replace the `html` at the end of the URL with `pdf`.
 If you do decide to print, you should consider printing the document double-sided and two-up (that is, two pages side-by-side on one physical page) so as to conserve paper.
 When I distribute documents,